WorklogWiz/timesheet/jira_worklog/README.md

     2. Click on the picture of yourself in the upper right corner ("Your profile and settings")
     3. Click "Manage account"
     4. Click "Security" ![](images/jira_security.png)
-    5. Choose "Create and manage API tokens" allmost at the bottom of the page
+    5. Choose "Create and manage API tokens" almost at the bottom of the page
     6. Click "Create your API token" and copy the token to your clip board
 2. Execute this command to create the configuration file:
     ````shell